-Mort aside, this earnest, king-sized, location-shot, extras-packed story of the birth of Israel ends up being a 208 minute keister-buster.
+Mort’s aside aside, this earnest, king-sized, location-shot story of the birth of Israel ends up being a 208 minute keister-buster.
 There’s ample sincerity in Dalton Trumbo’s adaptation of the famous Leon Uris bestseller, and the subject certainly demands screen treatment.
-But much of the impact is diluted by the screenplay’s sprawl, Preminger’s lethargic pacing, and the very nature of several key portions.
-There is a lengthy hunger-strike sequence, a lengthy incarceration sequence, and a lengthy village-evacuation sequence.
+But much of the impact is diluted by the screenplay’s sprawl, Preminger’s plodding pacing, and the very nature of several key portions.
+There’s a lengthy hunger-strike sequence, a lengthy incarceration sequence, and a lengthy village-evacuation sequence.
 These are the only moderately tense episodes in a movie full of chatter and half-developed characters.

-Paul Newman does a just okay job as the main hero, glowering throughout.
-Oddly, Newman smacks his tongue to the roof of his mouth, like someone unused to public speaking, so much that it becomes pointedly distracting.
+Paul Newman, glowering throughout, is just okay as the main hero.
+Oddly, he smacks his tongue to the roof of his mouth, like someone unused to public speaking, so much that it becomes pointedly distracting.
 I don’t recall him ever doing that in any other part (Newman was not fond of the film, his work in it, or Otto).
-The romantic angle between with Eva Marie Saint (a sop to WASPs?) lacks conviction.
-Ralph Richardson has an easy prestige passage, and Peter Lawford has some tart lines as an anti-Semitic British officer.
+The romantic angle between him and Eva Marie Saint (a sop to WASPs?) lacks conviction.
+Ralph Richardson has an easy prestige passage, and Peter Lawford scores some tart lines as an anti-Semitic British officer.
 John Derek isn’t much more believable here, as an Arab with robes and a beard, than he was four years earlier, as a Hebrew, with robes and a beard, stumbling through The Ten Commandments.

-Expansive locales in Cyprus and Israel are a plus and producer Otto’s $4,500,000 brought in $22,000,000 worldwide, the success stimulating American public support for Israel (that’s worked out just swell, ask a Palestinian).
+Expansive locales in Cyprus and Israel are a plus.
+Producer Otto’s $4,500,000 brought in $22,000,000 worldwide, the success stimulating American public support for Israel (that’s worked out just swell, ask a Palestinian).